 The Local History & Genealogy (LHG) division is located on the third floor of Main Library at 96 S. Grant Ave.
-LHG is currently open by appointment only.
 The Local History & Genealogy Collection consists of over 85,000 books and microfilm that support Central Ohio residents with their genealogical and historical research.
 The collection genealogy and local history, although these are often arbitrary distinctions and customers should review both collections when doing research.